SoftwareAG/cumulocity-event-image-viewer-widget/README.md

 # Cumulocity Widget - S3 Image Viewer

-  This is an Angular 7 widget, which is designed for camera device to display the Events which are classified good and bad .
+  This is an Angular 7 widget, which is designed to display the Events that are created whenever the image is captured by the camera device and the captured image is displayed in the widget.
+The image is classified good or bad based on zementis.
-  The widget also displays the image clicked by camera device.

 ## Prerequisites:
    ##### Angular version